benhorgen/MonoCross-Example/readme.txt

 Contains the executable for the iOS version of the app

 "MonoCross" folder
-Contains as a base the MonoCross micro framework, source version 1.2 and as available on google code at this time (5/20/2012).
-Some changes made have been made to the MonoCross.Droid and MonoCross.Touch source.
-This is common of MonoCross projects because some (albeit minor) amounts of app centric navigation of occurs at that level.
-This generally applies to apps with a Tab-bar or tablet apps utilizing split screen navigation.
-For a demo explaining the concept, search for the MonoCross_Helpers github project and explore that source.
+Contains as its base the MonoCross micro framework, source version 1.2 as was available on google code at this time (5/20/2012).
+Some changes have been made to the MonoCross.Droid and MonoCross.Touch source.
+This is common of projects built on the MonoCross libraries because some (albeit minor) amounts of app centric navigation often occurs at that level.
+This generally applies to apps with a Tab-bar, or tablet apps utilizing split screen navigation.
+For a demo explaining that concept, search for the MonoCross_Helpers github project and explore that source.